-However, the ensuing five-year plan agreed with donors did not specify steps for ABC to take in order to increase self-sufficiency.
-Its focus was rather on greater investment in ABC, with the view to strengthening it in the longer term, growth in sales, and therefore commercial income.
-Now, donor priorities and funding patterns are changing and SIDA and NORAD have indicated that there will be no further funding after the period of the 2002-06 plan.
+Donor priorities and funding patterns are changing and Sida and NORAD have indicated clearly during the 2005 Strategic Meeting that there will be no further funding after the period of the 2002-06 plan.
 Thus increasing emphasis has been placed on the question of the future sustainability of ABC.